Mizuseki-Lab/microdrive/README.md

 https://www.nature.com/articles/s41598-017-03340-5

 The designs are desitributed under GNU GPLv3 license.
-The source file in f3d format is available upon request.
+The source file in f3d format can be found at /f3d/